 SG&A expenses were impacted by favorable foreign currency translation of \$8 million.
-On a constant dollar basis, SG&A expenses increased \$31 million, or 4%.
-This increase was primarily due to higher compensation and benefits expenses of \$35 million, including the impact of annual increases and inflation and, to a lesser extent, the impact of higher cash annual salary incentive compensation expense primarily due to the change in the anticipated level of achievement of our annual cash incentive compensation targets.
-Also contributing to the increase in SG&A expenses was an increase in expense of \$12 million for share-based incentive compensation primarily due to the change in the anticipated level of achievement related to certain PSU programs as well as the impact of new PSU programs approved in 2014.
-These factors were partially offset by favorable impact of cost synergies of \$25 million.
+On a constant dollar basis, SG&A expenses increased \$72 million, or 6%.
+This increase was primarily due to

+- · higher compensation and benefits expenses of \$55 million, including the impact of annual salary increases and inflation and, to a lesser extent, the impact of higher cash annual incentive compensation expense primarily due to the change in the anticipated level of achievement of our annual cash incentive compensation targets. - higher share-based incentive compensation expense of \$16 million, primarily due to the change in the anticipated level of achievement related to certain PSU award programs as well as the impact of new PSU award programs approved in 2014;